brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 3:00pm: Work on adding extra layer of error handling, and add Update and Delete functionality for Past Trips from Firestore.

+* 3:00pm - 3:45pm: Redraw diagram to include new component structure, which consolidates all past/future trip components into trip components.

 <!-- NOTES:

 Refactor application to show all trips in one list.